-Accountability measures include the yearly publication of an Annual Report that details information and statistics in relation to complaints, reports, investigations, referrals, evaluations and education activities (as outlined in section 45 of the Independent Commissioner Against Corruption Act 2012 (ICAC Act)).
+The Commissioner is required to publish an Annual Report that details information and statistics in relation to complaints, reports, investigations, referrals, evaluations and education activities (as outlined in section 45 of the Independent Commissioner Against Corruption Act 2012 (ICAC Act)).

-In addition, the Commissioner’s office is subject to the oversight of the Parliamentary Crime and Public Integrity Policy Committee.
+The Commissioner’s office is subject to the oversight of the Parliamentary Crime and Public Integrity Policy Committee.
 The Commissioner is required to promptly provide a copy of any public report, including the annual report, to the committee.
 The Commissioner gives evidence before this committee each year.

 The Commissioner must also keep the Attorney-General informed of the general conduct of the functions of the Commissioner and the OPI.